Meet the team, we’re a friendly bunch!

 Abdul Shayek, Artistic Director

-Artistic Director of Fio (which he founded in 2005) and recently directed Fio’s productions of Swarm and The Mountaintop.
-He is former Creative Associate for National Theatre Wales and has worked with a range of organisations including Contact Theatre, Theatre Royal Stratford East, The Almeida, RSC and The National.
+Artistic Director of Fio, which he founded.
+He is former Creative Associate for National Theatre Wales and has worked as freelancer with a range of organisations including Contact Theatre, Theatre Royal Stratford East, The Almeida, RSC and The National, most recently working as Associate Director on Superkids: Breaking Away from Care on Channel 4, with Lemn Sissay and John McGrath.
 He is a visiting lecturer at University of East London and has guest lectured at various other institutions.
-He is also a National Advisor to Arts Council Wales and is Vice Chair of Youth Arts Network Cymru.
-Abdul is a Clore Cultural Leadership Fellow (2013-14) and has sat on the steering group of the National Alliance for Arts in the Criminal Justice System.
+Abdul was also recently appointed to the Arts and Creative Economy Advisory group at the British Council in 2018 and a Participant in British Council Intersect Programme.
+He is a board member for Powys Dance and is steering group member for National Criminal Justice Arts Alliance.
+He has been a National Advisor to Arts Council Wales and Vice Chair of Youth Arts Network Cymru.
+Abdul is also a Clore Cultural Leadership Fellow (2013-14).

 Edward Wood (Chair)